stuckinaboot/crash_courses/react_crash_course.md

 # React Crash Course

 Note: _My team found this to be a great React primer and so I decided to open source it.
-If you have suggestions, feel free to submit a PR_
+If you have suggestions, feel free to submit a PR :)_

 React is a framework for building web frontends.
 While there can be a learning curve to react, this crash course is designed to alleviate that learning curve.
 My first recommendation is to download the [VS Code](https://code.visualstudio.com/) as it is **extremely** helpful in creating React components and debugging issues related to React components.
 You are doing yourself a disservice if you do not write React code using [VS Code](https://code.visualstudio.com/).
 Also, in all of the examples, there are comments for clarity but the react commenting style is a bit different so remove these if you copy-paste.